MicrosoftDocs/customer-insights/ci-docs/journeys/use-custom-fonts-in-dynamics.md

 - **Step 1**: Paste the following html into a browser tab: https://fonts.googleapis.com/css2?family="fontName"

 > [!NOTE]
-> This information is available in the side navigation of the Google Fonts page:
+> This information is available in the side navigation of the Google Fonts page.

 > [!div class="mx-imgBorder"]
 > ![Add custom fonts using URL](media/add-custom-fonts-using-url.png "Add custom fonts using URL")